ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 Lookup plugins are an Ansible-specific extension to the Jinja2 templating language.
 You can use lookup plugins to access data from outside sources (files, databases, key/value stores, APIs, and other services) within your playbooks.
 Like all :ref:`templating <playbooks_templating>`, lookups execute and are evaluated on the Ansible control machine.
 Ansible makes the data returned by a lookup plugin available using the standard templating system.
 You can use lookup plugins to load variables or templates with information from external sources.

 .. note::
-   - Lookups are executed with a working directory relative to the role or play, as opposed to local tasks, which are executed relative the executed script.
-     The lookup plugins such as ``file``, ``fileglob``, ``template``, and ``filetree`` are exceptions to this as they have a list of path candidates to search files in.
-     Also, note that lookup plugins that use ``files``, ``vars`` or ``templates`` parameters with a relative path will use the ``ansible_search_path``, to find those files.
-     Please read more about this in :ref:`Search paths <playbook_pathing>` documentation.
    - Pass ``wantlist=True`` to lookups to use in Jinja2 template "for" loops.
+See :ref:`query` for more details.

+.. warning::
    - By default, lookup return values are marked as unsafe for security reasons.
-If you trust the outside source your lookup accesses, pass ``allow_unsafe=True`` to allow Jinja2 templates to evaluate lookup values.
+If you trust the outside source that your lookup accesses, pass ``allow_unsafe=True`` to allow Jinja2 templates to evaluate lookup values.

-.. warning::
    - Some lookups pass arguments to a shell.
-When using variables from a remote/untrusted source, use the `|quote` filter to ensure safe usage.
+When using variables from a remote/untrusted source, use the ``|quote`` filter to ensure safe usage.

 .. _enabling_lookup:

 Enabling lookup plugins
 -----------------------

 Ansible enables all lookup plugins it can find.
-You can activate a custom lookup by either dropping it into a ``lookup_plugins`` directory adjacent to your play, inside the ``plugins/lookup/`` directory of a collection you have installed, inside a standalone role, or in one of the lookup directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.
+You can activate a custom lookup by placing it in one of four locations:
+ - in the ```lookup_plugins`` directory adjacent to your play
+ - in the ``plugins/lookup/`` directory of a collection you have installed
+ - inside a standalone role, or
+ - in one of the lookup directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`

 .. _using_lookup: